jdai1/ManorGUI/README.md

 ## Installation

 While a stand-alone executable of the ManorGUI could be downloaded from the terminal/command-line with 'pyinstaller --onefile -w ManorRun.py', the maven installation offers a simpler and more effective download.
 Once the pom.xml, src, and target folders are successfully downloaded, navigate to the folder containing the files.
-Run 'mvn install'
+Run 'mvn install' within the Manor-maven folder, generating the contents displayed within the pyinstaller executable.
+Within the distributable (dist) folder, the application can then be opened.